robert144144/rcos-status-updates/spring_2019/week_09.md

 ## This Week's Plan

+FIGURE OUT HOW TO RECORD DATA WHEN PLAYERS LOG OFF!!!!!!!! -> "Star Rank/ Gem Cut"

 Save the position of players as they logout so next time they boot up the game, they spawn at those coordinates.
 This will imply that I can save more data that changes during the gameplay like "ELO"-Rankings.

 ## Anything Blocking?